curb4387/C-Programming-Logic-Assignments/chapter0/ex00/instructions/instructions-01.md

-**Task 1**: This is an example task.
-Each task contains "checks" which are run against your code to check that the goals and the requirements for the task have been met.
+**Task 1**: This is a sample task.
+Click the grey icon next to "Task 2" to see what a task failure looks like.
+A task failure means the goals and the requirements for the task have NOT been met and you should fix your code and try again.